Given the high costs and ultra-competitiveness of buying in San Francisco, it’s essential to have all your financial ducks in a row.

 Buyers in the San Francisco market might encounter some unfamiliar options while they’re out house hunting.
 Tenancy in Common properties, or TICs, are generally older multi-unit properties that are jointly owned by all the individual unit owners.

-While the price of a TIC may be 10 or 15 percent less than a comparable condo, they also carry risks.
+While the price of a TIC may be 10 or 15% less than a comparable condo, they also carry risks.
 Many lenders will not provide fractional loans to TIC buyers, meaning all owners are listed on the same mortgage.
 If one owner can’t pay his or her share of the mortgage one month, the other owners are obligated to pay it.
 In addition, the city of San Francisco holds a lottery each year to allow a certain number of TIC owners to convert their buildings to condos and, as a result, raise the value of their properties.

 Co-ops are similar to condos in that they both collect homeowner association dues for common areas and sometimes require approval on individual unit changes.
 However, co-ops have boards that approve buyers and financing, and buyers are given shares of stock, not outright ownership, in the co-op.
 This means that buyers who want the flexibility of owning their own property outright without the limitations and potential risks that come with TICs and co-ops will probably want to stick with condos or an even less complicated option, single-family homes.